 To improve sensitivity of FOBT, Beckman Coulter developed two newer versions, Hemoccult II and the Hemoccult II SENSA.
 Hemoccult II has a sensitivity of 25% to 38% and a specificity of 98% to 99% according to the US Preventive Services Task Force.
 Hemoccult SENSA has a sensitivity of 62% to 79% and a specificity of 87% to 96% for detecting colorectal cancer.
 Although this test has improved sensitivity over the previous versions, it has lower specificity and, therefore, more false-positive results.

+Immunochemical FOBT (iFOBT) or fecal immunochemical test (FIT) were developed to specifically detect intact human hemoglobin.
+This test uses monoclonal antibodies directed against the globin moiety of human hemoglobin.
+These antibodies do not react with hemoglobin from nonhuman dietary sources.
+They also do not detect partly digested human hemoglobin from the respiratory or upper gastrointestinal tract.
+Thus, FIT is more specific than gFOBT.
 Hemoccult ICT (Beckman Coulter) and OC FIT-CHEK by Polymedco are the two most popular brands of FIT available in the United States.
 According to USPSTF, OC FIT-CHEK has the highest sensitivity and specificity.
-Using a cutoff of 10 ?g hemoglobin per gram of feces, OC FIT CHEK had a sensitivity that ranged from 79% to 88% and specificity from 91% to 93%.
-Using the manufacturer’s recommended cutoff of of 20 ?g hemoglobin per gram of feces sensitivity ranged from 73% to 75% and specificity from 91% to 95%.
+Using a cutoff of 10 μg hemoglobin per gram of feces, OC FIT CHEK had a sensitivity that ranged from 79% to 88% and specificity from 91% to 93%.
+Using the manufacturer’s recommended cutoff of of 20 μg hemoglobin per gram of feces sensitivity ranged from 73% to 75% and specificity from 91% to 95%.
+USPSTF recommends screening every year by this method.

 References